thofma/Hecke.jl/docs/src/quad_forms/introduction.md

 In view of this, hermitian spaces over $E/K$ are in bijection with hermitian matrices with entries in $E$, with respect to the involution $\overline{\phantom{x}}$.
-In particular, there is a bijection between quadratic hermitian spaces over $K$ and symemtric matrices with entries in $K$.
+In particular, there is a bijection between quadratic hermitian spaces over $K$ and symmetric matrices with entries in $K$.
 For any basis $B = (v_1, \ldots, v_n)$ of $(V, \Phi)$, we call the matrix
 $G_B = (\Phi(v_i, v_j))_{1 \leq i, j \leq n} \in E^{n \times n}$ the *Gram matrix*
 of $(V, \Phi)$ associated to $B$.
 If $B$ is the implicit fixed canonical basis